cjab/struct.js/README.md

 struct.js is a library that makes working with binary data in the browser a little less painful.
-ArrayBuffers and DataViews are great but keeping track of offsets when dealing with complicated data structures can be tedious.
+ArrayBuffers and DataViews are great but keeping track of offsets when dealing with complicated data structures can be difficult.

-It's tough to beat the syntax of the C language's structs when dealing with binary data. struct.js attempts to bring c-style structs to the browser.
+It's tough to beat the syntax of the C language's structs.
+Struct.js attempts to bring c-style structs to the browser.

 A quick example: